 - You can resize the Selection Pane either it is attached to the left or right side of the screen or has been detached using the above method as shown in Figure 1.8.
 In both cases, you just need to place the mouse pointer over the border and it will change to a double-sided arrow.
 You can also use the Task Pane Options drop-down button to resize the Selection Pane as shown in Figure 1.9:

 How To Hide / Unhide Objects with Selection Pane?

-When you insert an object inside your presentation either it is a Shape, WordArt, Table, Picture, Audio or Video, then it’s default name appears in the Selection Pane.
+When you insert an object inside your presentation whether it is a Shape, WordArt, Table, Picture, Audio, or Video, then its default name appears in the Selection Pane.
 If your presentation consists of many various kinds of objects then it becomes necessary to rename the objects and then you can easily identify and select the objects through the Selection Pane.

 - You will not see the Girl Character unless you hide most of the Light objects by clicking on the Eye button.